By Roddy Scheer

 Huge wooden beams like spokes of a giant’s bicycle support a steeply pitched roof, while the flames from a central four-sided stone fireplace combine with the blush of a dozen antler chandeliers to fill the room with a warm glow.
 With my family nowhere in sight yet—they are riding the gondola to meet me—I sidle up to the varnished wooden bar and order a martini.

-As waiters pass by with plates of saltimbocca, short ribs and even a chocolate bomb dessert—all the ingredients are brought up daily by snowcat—my stomach starts rumbling almost as loud as the Beast’s engine.
+As waiters pass by with plates of saltimbocca, short ribs and even a chocolate bomb dessert—all the ingredients are brought up daily by snowcat—my stomach starts league of legends rumbling almost as loud as the Beast’s engine.

 Luckily, just then my family walks in and we make our way to a table for four by the window.
 Looking at the kids, their faces flush with color, I can tell they have had a great day—skiing, followed by a dip in the lodge’s historic, larger-than-life hot tub (it’s 55 feet in diameter and heated to 101 degrees Fahrenheit) and a round of bowling.
 With a clink of glasses, we decide Sun Valley is definitely worth the trip, and pinky-swear we will be back next year.